s-nandi/carla-car-detection/README.md

 python detection.py --model_path=/trained_model/detectors --video_path=/path/to/video/file --min_threshold=0.70 --output_path=/path/to/output/folder
 ```

-Threshold determines the level of certainty required for a bounding box to be reported (higher values result in more false positives)
+Threshold determines the level of certainty required for a bounding box to be reported (higher values result in more false positives) \
+To use a different model, you can change `model_path` accordingly (ex. `--model_path=/trained_model/detectors-36910`)

 ## Getting screenshots and videos ##
-Modify the above command as follows
+Use the following command (it just adds a `--save_images` argument to the script)
 ```
 python detection.py --model_path=/trained_model/detectors --video_path=/path/to/video/file --min_threshold=0.70 --output_path=/path/to/output/folder --save_images
 ```